Disentangling generalization and memorization in large language models using chess: Related work

-One central reason for this ongoing debate and diverging findings is that existing benchmarks for distributional generalization often lack explicit high-quality information on task contamination \citep{li2023taskcontaminationlanguagemodels}, which makes it difficult to disentangle memorization from adaptive reasoning.
-Without precise knowledge of the training corpus, attributing performance to fluid intelligence remains inherently speculative.
-The lack of consensus within this debate largely reflects the resulting challenge in reliable measurement and clean experimental design: A rigorous comparison between fluid and crystallized intelligence in \glspl{acr:llm} requires evaluation across tasks that differ systematically in their proximity to the model’s training data distribution.
+One central reason for this ongoing debate and diverging findings is that existing benchmarks often lack explicit high-quality information on task contamination \citep{li2023taskcontaminationlanguagemodels}, which makes it difficult to disentangle memorization and generalization.
+Without knowledge of the training corpus, attributing performance to generalization remains inherently speculative.
+The lack of consensus within this debate therefore largely reflects the resulting challenge in reliable measurement and clean experimental design: A rigorous comparison between memorization and generalization in \glspl{acr:llm} requires evaluation across tasks that differ systematically in their proximity to the model’s training data distribution.
 Because the precise content of training corpora remains unknown, most existing studies rely on benchmarks that implicitly conflate recall and reasoning.
-These approaches yield fragmented insights but fall short of providing a framework for distinguishing between retrieval-based competence and true \gls{acr:ood} generalization.

-We aim to contribute to the ongoing discussion by proposing a systematic analysis into fluid and crystalline intelligence of \glspl{acr:llm} using the structured domain of chess.
-Chess, indicative for strategic reasoning tasks, has played a foundational role in the history of artificial intelligence~\citep{heath1997_history_chess, schaeffer_kasparov_1997}.

-Recently, transformer-based architectures have been applied to chess, primarily aiming to improve domain-specific performance through finetuning and architectural specialization~\citep{wang2024_finetuning-for-chess, ruoss2024amortizedplanninglargescaletransformers, hwang2025_knowledge-dist}.
-While such models demonstrate that transformers can learn chess, \glspl{acr:llm} generally exhibit underwhelming performance in chess~\citep{chess-llm-performance}, and systematic analyses of their performance in this setting remain scarce.
-To the best of our knowledge, no prior work employs chess as a controlled environment to disentangle \emph{fluid} and \emph{crystallized} intelligence within \glspl{acr:llm}.
-Our study closes this research gap by establishing an empirical framework based on chess, enabling a systematic analysis of how fluid and crystallized intelligence contribute to the strategic reasoning capabilities of \glspl{acr:llm}.

-Beyond its historical relevance, chess offers a uniquely structured environment for studying the balance between fluid and crystallized intelligence.
-Its well-defined rules and extensive corpora of games enable an estimation of how likely a given position has been encountered during training, thereby supporting a principled analysis of how \glspl{acr:llm} reason across familiar and novel situations.
-Unlike open-ended reasoning benchmarks, chess combines explicit symbolic structure, measurable exposure frequency, and objective computational verification.
-This combination allows for controlled variation in data familiarity and direct quantification of decision quality relative to a chess engine, yielding a transparent and interpretable testbed for disentangling fluid and crystallized intelligence in \glspl{acr:llm}.